 Learn how to place your mouth, tongue, lips for the difficult French sounds.

-Many English speakers have a hard time with the French “R”.
+Many English speakers have a hard time with the French “R” sound.
 They just try to mimic what they hear, but it’s not always enough.
-Knowing exactly how to place your mouth, tongue and lips is a huge help.

 Your tongue will make kind of a slide: it will be high and rounded towards the throat area, and flat/a bit curled up on your front teeth.